steveseguin/social_stream/README.md

 More destinations available on request.

 ##### Singular Live

-`&singular=XXXXXXX` will send selected messages to singular live for featured message overlay.
+`&singular=XXXXXXX` will send selected messages (via the dock page) to singular live for featured message overlay.
 The target address will be: `https://app.singular.live/apiv1/datanodes/XXXXXXX/data`

+This parameter is added to the dock page to use.

 ##### H2R

-`&h2r=XXXXXXX` will send selected messages to local H2R server using its POST data structure.
+`&h2r=XXXXXXX` will send selected messages (via the dock page) to a local H2R server using its POST data structure.
 The target address will be: `"http://127.0.0.1:4001/data/XXXXXXX`

 You can manually set a custom H2R URL though with `&h2rurl` though, which will override the default one.

+These parameters are added to the dock page to use.

 ##### Generic POST / PUT

+These options will send selected featured messages (via the Dock page) to a remote web server; the default URL is  "http://127.0.0.1"

 A generic JSON-POST can be made using `&postserver`, with the address provided `&postserver=https://domain.com/input-source`